T3mps/Kronos/README.md

 - Toolkit API included
 - ImGui integration

+## install.bat
+`install.bat` will setup environmental variables needed for future features of Kronos.
+Currently, this is not a requirement, but soon will be.

 ## Downloading
 Upon first download and run, a `kronos.xml` file will be generated in the working directory data folder.
 By default, this is `%appdata%/Kronos/data`.
 Inside, you will need to specify your license key acquired from [kronosengine.com](https://kronosengine.com/).